fr0gs/har-transformation/README.md

 # pcap-har-watcher
-Watch a given folder for new pcap files and transform them into HAR files with a series of additional changes in order to enrich the files to be furtherly fed into an ELK instance (Elasticsearch, Logstash, Kibana).
+Watch a given folder for new pcap files and transform them into HAR files with a series of additional changes in order to enrich the files to be afterwards fed into an ELK instance (Elasticsearch, Logstash, Kibana).
 This pcap files are originally meant to come from observing docker containers run in a network, so additional information about them will be included in pcap file naming scheme.